ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

     flag and the memory with the `--mem` flag.
 If you are only wanting to specify one of the two, please remember to delete the other one.

-#### Example: Running an MPI batch script on the data analysis nodes
+#### Example: Running a serial batch script on the data analysis nodes

 A Slurm batch script for the data analysis nodes looks very similar to one for the compute nodes.
 The main differences are that you need to use